Eating disorders can take an extremely scary and debilitating turn if they are not dealt with correctly and in time.

 Moreover, taking CBD to try minimize the psychological symptoms associated with eating disorders poses its benefits.
 In contrast to anti-depressants, CBD is a natural non-addictive substance with potentially no side effects.
 Hence it can be slowly incorporated into one’s daily routine after consultation with a health professional.

-If you, or someone you know is suffering from anorexia please contact one of our specialists here at the Cannabis Clinic to learn more if CBD oil can be used to help treat anorexia in NZ.
+If you, or someone you know is suffering from anorexia please contact one of our experienced doctors here at the Cannabis Clinic to learn more if CBD oil can be used to help treat anorexia in NZ.

 Disclaimer – medicinal cannabis and CBD oil are unapproved medicines in NZ which means that there is no conclusive evidence for their effect, apart from Sativex.
 Many doctors do not routinely prescribe cannabis medicines.
 The above article was written for general educational purposes and does not intend to suggest that medicinal cannabis can be used to treat any health condition.
 Please consult with your healthcare provider.